 When down to its component parts, the massively multiplayer online battle arena game War Thunder is really rather straightforward.
 The fact that the game may be downloaded at no cost at all is perhaps the most notable aspect of this offering.

-The Realistic and Simulator settings push the game farther into the realm of flight simulation, making the air combat more difficult than ever before.
-In such location, you are required to approach things from a more strategic standpoint.
+The Realistic and Simulator settings push the game farther into the realm of flight simulation, making air combat more difficult than ever before.
+In such a location, you are required to approach things from a more strategic standpoint.
 The physics are considerably more precise, which truly highlights the differences between the different types of aircraft.

 War Thunder is an expansive World War II simulation that features furious warfare that allows players to get completely immersed in the action.
-In addition, there are a huge variety of vehicles, both easy and severe difficulty levels, and a wide variety of upgrade pathways for players to immerse themselves in.
+In addition, there is a huge variety of vehicles, both easy and severe difficulty levels, and a wide variety of upgrade pathways for players to immerse themselves in.

-- War Thunder is free-to-play.
+- War Thunder allows cross-platform play.

 - War Thunder is friendly to new players.